-Our Culture and Values

-At Primark, our values are Caring, Dynamic, and Together.
+Our Culture and Values At Primark, our values are Caring, Dynamic, and Together.

 These values are underpinned by behaviours that help us to guide our actions, and one of those behaviours is 'Inclusion.'
 We continue to provide our colleagues with practical tools and training to support their understanding of the Inclusion behaviour.
 We are embedding our values & behaviours into processes across the entire colleague lifecycle (attraction, assessment and development) to ensure we have the best talent and that we consistently embody and champion our values.
 We're proud to represent and serve colleagues and customers from a wide range of backgrounds, celebrating the diversity within our workforce and creating an inclusive culture we can truly be proud of, where everyone feels they belong.
 As we continue to grow, it is critical that we learn from diverse perspectives, provide equitable opportunities, empower our colleagues to help us understand their needs, and inform the customer experience.

-Caring We always strive to put people first

-Dynamic We bravely push the

-boundaries to stay ahead

-Together

-We learn more, laugh more, and achieve more as a team

-Reporting on Gender Pay

-Our Diversity and Inclusion (D&I) strategy is rooted in authentic action.
+Caring We always strive to put people first Dynamic We bravely push the boundaries to stay ahead Together We learn more, laugh more, and achieve more as a team Reporting on Gender Pay Our Diversity and Inclusion (D&I) strategy is rooted in authentic action.
 Data and insight play a big part in this, and our gender pay reporting helps us to highlight gaps, challenges, and areas of opportunity.

-Under UK legislation, which came into effect in April 2017, companies with 250 or more employees are required to publish gender pay gap information.
-In line with this legislation, the calculations in this report relate to those individuals who are based in Great Britain only.
-For some of these people, their leaders are based outside of Great Britain due to the shape of our business, with many working from our head office in Dublin, Ireland.
+Under Irish legislation, which came into effect in May 2022, companies with 250 or more employees are required to publish gender pay gap information.
+In line with this legislation, the pay data of all colleagues employed by Primark, either on a permanent or temporary basis, during the period July 1st 2023 to June 30th 2024 has been used to create this report.
 A gender pay gap doesn't show a difference in pay between men and women doing the same or equivalent work - that's described as 'equal pay.'
 Instead, a gender pay gap shows the difference between the average pay of all women and the average pay of all men, irrespective of any differences in the work they do.
 As a result, it is affected by the composition of the workforce, including the numbers of men and women in different types of jobs and at different levels of seniority.
 It is important to note that the basic rate for hourly paid colleagues does not differ based on gender.
 Gender pay gaps are measured on a mean and median percentage.
-The median data calculates the percentage difference of the middle man' and the 'middle woman,' if they were all lined up in a row according to their salary.
-The mean data shows the percentage difference between the average hourly earnings for men, and for women, across roles based in Great Britain.
+The mean data shows the percentage difference between the average hourly earnings for men, and for women, across all roles in Ireland.
+The median data calculates the percentage difference of the 'middle man' and the 'middle woman,' if they were all lined up in a row according to their salary.
 Whilst there is a requirement for us to share these results based on pay for men and women, we would also like to respectfully acknowledge that some of our colleagues identify as trans, non-binary and gender non-conforming.
 Alongside the calculations for our gender pay report, we also review other data points, including our Your Voice colleague engagement surveys.
 We use this information, combined with feedback gathered through our colleague networks to help us to better understand the lived experience of people in our business, and plan for the future.

-"A gender pay gap doesn't show a difference in pay between men and women doing the same or equivalent work - that's described as 'equal pay'.")
+"A gender pay gap doesn't show a difference in pay between men and women doing the same or equivalent work - that's described as 'equal pay'."

 Understanding Our Data

+Our median pay gap is -0.8%.